graniticio/granitic/doc/tutorial/001-fundamentals.md

 particular HTTP method (GET, POST etc).
 Most of the mechanics of routing a request to your code and converting between JSON and Go is handled by Granitic, you will be concerned mainly with defining your _endpoint logic_.

-Endpoint logic is specified in a Go struct implementing the <code>ws.WsRequestProcessor</code> interface.
+Endpoint logic is code in a Go struct implementing the <code>ws.WsRequestProcessor</code> interface.

 These tutorials are based on the <code>granitic-examples/recordstore</code> demo application, so let's recreate one of the endpoints from that application.

-Create the file <code>t001/endpoint/artist.go</code> and set the contents to:
+Create the file <code>grnc-tutorial/endpoint/artist.go</code> and set the contents to:

 ```go
 package endpoint